visit-dav/visit/src/doc/tutorials/Data_Analysis.rst

 """"""""""""""""

 1. Change the *Display* in the Query window to be *Variable-related*.
-2. Go back to the GUI, delete any plots, open up "example.silo", create a Pseudocolor plot of "temp" and click *Draw*.
+2. Go back to the *GUI*, delete any plots, open up "example.silo", create a Pseudocolor plot of *temp* and click *Draw*.
 3. Highlight *MinMax* and click *Query*.

   * The result will be displayed in the *Query results*.
 It will tell you the minimum, maximum and their locations.